Home Luxury Real Estate Acreage & Equestrian Homes

 Standard home valuation tools break down on acreage properties.
 A Zestimate doesn't know the difference between a flat, fenced pasture and a wooded hillside.
 Here's what actually moves the number.

-Usable Acreage vs. Total Acreage
+Usable vs. Total Acreage

 A 30-acre parcel with 10 usable acres isn't worth the same as a 15-acre parcel that's entirely flat and cleared.
-Buyers and appraisers should evaluate the land in tiers: cleared and improved, cleared but unimproved, wooded but accessible, and wooded or steep with limited use.
+Buyers and appraisers evaluate land in tiers: cleared and improved, cleared but unimproved, wooded but accessible, and wooded or steep with limited use.
 Each tier carries a different per-acre value.

 Improvement Quality